jackiedeieso/collaging/USEME.md

 * The user is then able to edit the layer by putting a filter on it if they would like.
 * If the user desires to quit, they can press the quit button, which will close out the GUI window.

+# How to use the Collager command line
+* new-project canvas-height canvas-width: Creates a new project file.
+The new project comes with one layer, which is named "initial-layer" and can be accessed with that name.

+* load-project path-to-project-file: loads a .txt file with the right format into the program.
+(The project files are saved as .txt).

+* save-project: saves a project in a .txt format.
+After running this command, the program asks for a name, this name will be used to name the project file.

+* add-layer layer-name: adds a layer with the name that is given by the user.
+This layer automatically goes to the top of the layer-list.

+* add-image-to-layer layer-name image-name x-pos y-pos: adds a ppm image to the given layer.
+The top left corner of the ppm is placed at (x-pos, y-pos).

+* set-filter layer-name filter-option: This command marks a layer as having the given filter.
+When save-image is used, the filter is applied to the layer.
+The filters that can be used are normal, red-component, green-component, blue-component, brighten-value, brighten-intensity, brighten-luma, darken-value, darken-intensity, and darken-luma.

+* save-image file-name: Saves the project as a ppm file with the given file-name.
+This method also applies all filters to their layers.

+* quit: ends the program and quits out.